-2023-2024 awards can range from \$692 to \$7,395 (Amounts may change each year).
+2024-2025 awards can range from an estimated \$296 to \$7,395 (this amount is subject to change before the year begins)

 Since the Pell Grant program is an entitlement program, funds are always available to qualifying students.
-There is no minimum unit requirement for the Pell Grant program, so an eligible student may be enrolled in as little as one-half unit providing that your EFC is low enough.
+There is no minimum unit requirement for the Pell Grant program, so an eligible student may be enrolled in as little as one-half unit providing that your SAI is low enough.
 Students who have earned a baccalaureate or professional degree are ineligible even if the degree is from an unaccredited school or from a foreign school.